 Chandelier – Shades of Light Fretwork Lantern

 Honey and I tend to claim the chairs by the fireplace.
 Mine is on the left by the window and I call it “the spot“.
 I added the garden stool for my coffee by morning, sweet tea by afternoon and wine by night.
 In the winter it’s toasty by the fire.
 The rest of the seasons I have a wonderful view of all the goings-on in the outside word.
-And every day of the year it gives me a vantage point clear across the house to see what the littles are up to.
+And every day of the year it gives me a vantage point clear across the house to see what the boys are up to.

 The chairs are by Rowe Furniture and are VERY well made.
 I can’t recall where the bench was from as it’s been in my attic for ages.
-Same for the floor lamp – it originally was in the baby’s nursery but has been in the attic for years.

 The pie crust table is an antique from Mother’s house.
 The lamp was from G. Scott Interiors, the alphabet tray by John Derian for Target, the oyster plate by Alison Evans, and the Peanut Man from Byrd Cookie Co.